 But if you think about it, nobody wants a whistleblower around.

-You know, we should.
+You know, that we should.

-Yeah but you did it anyway but you never had any repercussions in terms of your career.
+Yeah, but you did it anyway, but you never had any repercussions in terms of your career.

-Wow uh so uh didn't you have any recourse then?
+So didn't you have any recourse then?

-Well see I worked for a contractor for the federal government it was it was a weird situation it was a contractor, but this was a company that Congress created.
+It was a contractor, but this was a company that Congress created.

-So bottom the bottom line with that means that the contractor can uh run out of work or just fire you on a whim and not tell you that you're really being fired for being a whistleblower.
+So the bottom line with that means that the contractor can run out of work or just fire you on a whim and not tell you that you're really being fired for being a whistleblower.

 When this happened, I was the director over the facility that processed about 90% of all of the United States government's background investigations.